How Does LendingTree Get Paid?

 Choose a cheaper car

 Another way to reduce your loan amount and monthly payments and improve your shot at qualifying for a loan is to find a smaller car loan.
-In the past, a car with over 100,000 miles was considered over the hill, but modern cars can be reliable past the 200,000-mile mark as long as they’re well maintained.
+In the past, a car with more than 100,000 miles was considered over the hill, but modern cars can be reliable past the 200,000-mile mark as long as they’re well maintained.

-Research discounts
+Research discounts and rebates

 Some car manufacturers also offer discounts for students or first-time car buyers, but they tend to vary by location, so take the time to do your research and see what’s available.